openstack-archive/sahara/doc/source/architecture.rst

   communicates with the OpenStack Identity service (keystone).

 * DAL - Data Access Layer, persists internal models in DB.

+* Secure Storage Access Layer - persists the authentication data like passwords and private keys in a secure storage.

 * Provisioning Engine - component responsible for communication with the OpenStack Compute (nova), Orchestration (heat), Block Storage (cinder)